Minneapolis Police Department

+Law enforcement agency in Minneapolis, Minnesota, U.S.

 The Minneapolis Police Department (MPD) is the primary law enforcement agency in Minneapolis, Minnesota, United States.
 It is also the largest police department in Minnesota.
 Formed in 1867, it is the second-oldest police department in Minnesota, after the Saint Paul Police Department that formed in 1854.
 A short-lived Board of Police Commissioners existed from 1887 to 1890.

 The department is organized into four bureaus all reporting to the Assistant Chief of Police, who in turn reports to the Chief.
 The city is divided into five precincts with 600 sworn officers and 300 civilian employees.
 As of May 29, 2020, the department's 3rd precinct station was destroyed.
 At the city's population peak, the MPD served over 521,000 people, and today serves over 430,000 people as of the last census estimate.

 MPD answers about four hundred thousand calls a year and does fifty thousand proactive stops a year.
 In comparison, Hennepin Emergency Medical Services answers 60,000 calls a year.
 Also operating in the city are the University of Minnesota Police Department, Minneapolis Park Police Department, Metro Transit Police, and the Hennepin County Sheriff's Office.
 The Metropolitan Airports Commission Police serves Minneapolis-Saint Paul International Airport in unincorporated Hennepin County.